Definition of complementary medicine (modified) from the Cochrane Collaboration1

 In Australia, medicinal products containing such ingredients as herbs, vitamins, minerals, nutritional supplements, homoeopathic and certain aromatherapy preparations are referred to as 'complementary medicines' and are regulated as medicines under the Therapeutic Goods Act 1989 (opens in new window) (the Act).

-Definition of complementary medicine from the World Health Organisation (WHO)3
+Definition of complementary medicine from the World Health Organization (WHO)3

 Traditional medicine (TM):